Nice to meet you.

 What I dislike about CASEpeer:

-• I wish there were more customization options.
-It sometimes feels like I’m locked into a process with no easy way to adjust.
+• I observed quite a few comments about the lack of customization options.
+It can feel like being locked into a process with no easy way to adjust.

-• I find it frustrating that you can only link one number to a case.
-It feels pretty limiting, especially for complex cases.
+• G2 reviewers said they found it frustrating that they could only link one number to a case which is especially limiting for complex cases.

 What G2 users dislike about CASEpeer: